ischenck/BugTracking/README.md

 # Current:

-List all employees with and edit link is completed Show an employee on a form to update is completed Update on employee not currently working.
+List of all employees with and edit link is completed Update form is completed
+DB with updated Employeed table is complted
+Update on employee not currently working.